Frank Wycheck: Regular season

+Postseason

 Professional wrestling appearances

-On May 31, 2007 Total Nonstop Action Wrestling announced that during a press conference in Nashville, that an altercation between Wycheck and James Storm disrupted events.
+In 2007, Total Nonstop Action Wrestling reported an altercation between Wycheck and James Storm.
 Wycheck, with the help of Jeff Jarrett, delivered a guitar shot to James Storm after the "Tennessee Cowboy" spat beer in the former Tennessee Titan's face.
-TNA Wrestling would then announce that Wycheck has agreed in principle to a match with James Storm at Slammiversary on June 17, 2007.
-The match was made official on TNA's website later that day.
+A match was then scheduled with Wycheck against James Storm at Slammiversary on June 17, 2007.
 At Slammiversary, he teamed with Jerry Lynn to defeat Storm and Ron Killings in a tag match.
-Wycheck won the match with a Cradle Piledriver, Lynn's finishing move.
+Wycheck won the match with a Cradle piledriver, Lynn's finishing move.